halt9k/bounded-ellipsoid/README.md

-# Bounded_ellipsoid
+# Bounded ellipsoid

-This is sandbox setup for random search alg of bounded ellipsoid
+This is sandbox setup for random search alg which finds:
+- bounded 2-foci ellipsoid around 3D point cloud

-It has animation steps (if requred for any reason) and will produce as output this type of plots:
+It additionally has visualization animation steps if they required for any reason.

+Will produce as output this type of plots:

 ![Output examples:](https://github.com/halt9k/Bounded_ellipsoid/blob/master/desc/Desc.png?raw=true)